-If you were educated abroad but do not have a license that meets the Foreign Architect
+If you were educated abroad but do not have a license that meets the International

-Path requirements, you may be able to pursue an Education Evaluation Services for Architects (EESA).
+Architect Path requirements, you may be able to pursue the Internationally Educated Path which requires an Education Evaluation Services for Architects (EESA).
 Through EESA, you can fulfill the education component of the path to licensure in the United States.